electron0zero/docker-intro/readme.md

 **Explanation:** run in detached mode

 >if you have issue saying `failed: port is already allocated`.
-> It means you have not container running on that port, you can resolve it by killing/stopping a container
+> It means you have an container running on that port, you can resolve it by killing/stopping that running container or changing it to a free port

-*use `docker stop <container-id>`, container id can be found by running `docker ps -a`* Sample Output of `docker ps -a`
+*use `docker stop <container-id>`, container id can be found by running `docker ps -a`*

+Sample Output of `docker ps -a`
 ```
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                       PORTS                  NAMES